Home / Security / SSL VPN / SSL VPN to my home network

 Troubleshooting

 For troubleshooting purpose, we use wireshark in client PC to confirm that the vpn client-side TLS protocol exchange and response from the server if any.
-The client vpn has a debug utility to trace tunnel estalishment steps.
+The client vpn has a debug utility to trace tunnel establishment steps.
 On windows it is necessary to check routing table to confirm that a default route is installed with a better metric and that points to the security gateway.

 At server side, we may capture the trafic exiting the box and arriving to the firewall.
 A “diagnose debug application sslvpn”, enables debugging of SSL VPN.
 A “diagnose debug flow”, may help spot routing issues upon tunnel successful establishment.